 If you want to be a part of affiliate marketing, you have to be one of the above four parties.

-As a blogger, we often want to be a publisher (affiliate).
+As bloggers, we often want to be a publisher (An affiliate).

 I think you already get the idea of how affiliate marketing works from the above discussion.